AstroinformaticsAU/VersionControlTutorial/outline.md

 ## Committing changes

-# 4. Branches
+# 3. Branches

 ## What is a branch?

 ## Creating a branch

-# 5. Merging and conflicts
+# 4. Merging and conflicts

 ## Merging branches

 ## Dealing with conflicts

-# 6. Sharing and collaboration
+# 5. Sharing and collaboration

 ## Your repository is your own